tpoisot/DataSharingPaper/DataSharing-MS.md

 scientists, in most countries, are thus civil servants.
 Generating data is part of their job description, and there is no rational argument for which they should claim *property* of it.
-Claiming *paternity* of the data, as we discuss below, is a perfectly legitimate claim, but does not prevent sharing them.
+Claiming *paternity* of the data, as we discuss below, is a more legitimate claim than property is, but nonetheless does not prevent sharing them.

 <!-- % Subtle but very important point at the end.
 Good job!